ENVIRONMENTAL GEOCHEMISTRY LAB

 About the lab

-The Environmental Geochemistry Lab, led by Dr. Liz Hasenmueller, has a variety of research projects in both natural and impacted systems.
-Our research focuses on (1) identifying the origin and transport of contaminants in surface waters and groundwaters, (2) understanding spatial and temporal variations in hydrology and geochemistry to identify anthropogenic influences on water budgets, and (3) determining the influence of critical zone soil biogeochemistry on weathering processes.
-The lab combines a ground-truth approach with a broad array of advanced analytical tools to address issues of environmental concern.
-Thus, most of our studies involve field observations of water quality and flow dynamics coupled with lab-based analyses of tracers (i.e., stable isotopes, major ions, and trace elements).
-To learn more about specific projects in the lab and research opportunities, check out the Research tab.
+The Environmental Geochemistry Lab, led by Dr. Liz Hasenmueller, has a variety of research projects in both natural and impacted environments.
+Our research focuses on (1) identifying the origin and transport of contaminants through the critical zone, (2) understanding spatial and temporal variations in hydrology and geochemistry to identify anthropogenic influences on water resources, and (3) determining the influence of critical zone biogeochemical processes on nutrient budgets and weathering processes.
+To examine geochemical and hydrological processes over multiple scales in space and time, our research incorporates a variety of methods such as field sampling, laboratory experiments, analytical techniques, and theoretical modeling.
+To learn more about specific projects in the lab and research opportunities, click on the “Research” tab.

 Picture